 "We've been developing Payface since 2018, with a mission to help transform the way people pay - improving the experience, without compromising on security”, said Eládio Isoppo, chief executive office, Payface.
 “This partnership with Mastercard is a welcome step forward for us and will enable our technology to be used by more merchants and consumers, making shopping easier and bringing the joy of a smile to payments."

 Biometric Checkout is Mastercard’s next step to support the evolution of payments, alongside a suite of recent innovations, such as Shop Anywhere, Enhanced Contactless (ECOS) and Cloud Point of Sale, which have been rolled out to provide consumers and merchants with frictionless, flexible and secure in-store experiences.

 Mastercard has long pioneered biometrics - instore and online - as a secure way to verify identity, replacing the password with the person.
-The effort, which builds on the EMV 3-D Secure standard, enables people to shop and pay through biometric-powered payment cards, devices and wearables.
-Biometrics have also featured in confirming online shoppers’ identities through “selfie pay” and online, leveraging key standards such as FIDO (Fast Identity Online).
+The effort, which builds on the EMVCo 3DS standard, enables people to shop and pay through biometric-powered payment cards, devices and wearables.
+It was also featured in confirming online shoppers’ identities through “selfie pay” and online leveraging key standards such as FIDO (Fast Identity Online).

 As this technology is increasingly adopted across the world, Mastercard is helping ensure all stakeholders maintain the highest levels of security and privacy to protect consumers.
 The Biometric Checkout Program is governed by Mastercard’s principles for data responsibility, reinforcing that consumers have the right to control how their personal data is shared and benefit from its use.